How does this medication work? What will it do for me?

 Breast-feeding: Hormonal birth control, such as this device, is not the first choice of birth control for women who are breast feeding.
 This medication passes into breast milk.
 If you are a breast-feeding mother and are using levonorgestrel, it may affect your baby.
+Some women using this medication have reported decreased milk production.
 Talk to your doctor about whether you should continue breast-feeding.

-Children: Levonorgestrel-releasing intrauterine system is not intended to be used by children.
-The safety and effectiveness of using this medication have not been established for children.
+Children: Levonorgestrel-releasing intrauterine system is not intended to be used by females who have not yet started menstruating.

 What other drugs could interact with this medication?